Southwest Washington Behavioral Health

 - Commitment to maintaining and improving local systems of health care service delivery responsive to Southwest Washington’s distinct communities, cultures, resources and needs.

 - Local responsiveness to the needs of the people of each participating county and tribal jurisdiction, including Clark County, Cowlitz County, Skamania County, and the Cowlitz Tribe, as well as any additional jurisdictions that may join over time.

 The entity has a governing board consisting of three members.
-Current representatives include: Commissioner David Madore, Clark County; Commissioner James Misner, Cowlitz County and Commissioner Chris Brong, Skamania County.
+Current representatives include: Councilor David Madore, Clark County; Commissioner Dennis Weber, Cowlitz County and Commissioner Chris Brong, Skamania County.